 Dennis Plubell was celebrated for his 45 years of service in Adventist education.
 The constituency session marked the day of his retirement as vice president for education.
 He gave a particularly moving presentation and tearful goodbye to the delegates.

 To fill the impending vacancy in the education department, the nominating committee identified Keith Hallam as the nominee to follow in Plubell’s footsteps.
 Hallam has served as vice president for education for the Southern Union since 2017.
 He is returning to the NPUC having previously served as principal of Auburn Adventist Academy from 1995–2009.
 His nomination was quickly affirmed.

-Constituency Sessions typically occur every five years.
-The 29th Session was postponed by one year due to the pandemic.
-The August 7 meetings covered the same five-year period that would have been covered in 2021.
+Constituency sessions typically occur every five years.
+The 29th session was postponed by one year due to the pandemic.
+The Aug.
+7 meetings covered the same five-year period that would have been covered in 2021.
 The next session, scheduled for 2026, will return to the regular rotation.